bazingamofos/Raspberry-Pi-Based-ISL-Interpreter/README.md

 Our primary objective is to create a device that translates sign language gestures into text and speech, promoting inclusivity and accessibility.
 This project aligns with the United Nations Sustainable Development Goals (SDGs), specifically targeting SDG 4 (Quality Education) and SDG 10 (Reduced Inequalities).

 ## Features
-Real-time Interpretation: Uses advanced image processing and machine learning algorithms to interpret sign language gestures.
+* <u>Real-time Interpretation:</u> Uses advanced image processing and machine learning algorithms to interpret sign language gestures.
-Text and Speech Output: Converts interpreted gestures into text displayed on an LCD and vocalized through text-to-speech functionality.
+* **Text and Speech Output:** Converts interpreted gestures into text displayed on an LCD and vocalized through text-to-speech functionality.
-User-Friendly Interface: Ensures accessibility for both individuals with hearing impairments and those unfamiliar with sign language.
+* **User-Friendly Interface:** Ensures accessibility for both individuals with hearing impairments and those unfamiliar with sign language.

 ## Schematic